movabletype/mt-docs-data-api-reference/src/v4/stats.md

     + site_id (required, Number) ...
 The site ID.
     + startDate (required, String) ...
 This is an required parameter.
 Start date of data.
 The format is "YYYY-MM-DD".
     + endDate (required, String) ...
 This is an required parameter.
 End date of data.
 The format is "YYYY-MM-DD".
     + limit (optional, Number) ...
 This is an optional parameter.
 Maximum number of paths to retrieve.
-Default is 10.
+An integer value between 1 and 2147483647.
+Default is 50.
     + offset (optional, Number) ...
 This is an optional parameter.
 0-indexed offset.
+An integer value between 0 and 2147483647.
 Default is 0.
     + path (optional, String) ...
 This is an optional parameter.
 The target path of data to retrieve.
 Default is the path of the current site.

 + Response 200 (application/json)